 - Microbes in the food chain – How can we reduce microbial pathogens in the food chain, and prevent the emergence of antimicrobial resistance?

 - Food, microbes and public health – How do we translate our research on food, gut microbes and human biology to enhance the health of the population and reduce societal health cost burden, both in the UK and internationally?

 Our research targets some of the major challenges that face society, where our bioscience will have significant impact for health across the lifecourse, from when we are born to as we age, as well as ensuring food safety and security, and reduce the burden on healthcare systems.

-When the Clinical Research Facility opens in 2018 it will host health and nutrition research undertaken by researchers from both within and external to the Norwich Research Park.
+The Clinical Research Facility hosts health and nutrition research undertaken by researchers from both within and external to the Norwich Research Park.